 Be sure to also visit the famous Baker Beach, located in the Golden Gate National Recreation Area.
 This mile-long sandy shoreline stretches beneath rugged cliffs in the southwest corner of the Presidio and rewards visitors with heart-warming views of the Golden Gate, the Bridge Pacific Ocean, the Marin Headlands, and Lands End.

-For a breathtaking sunset and taking in gorgeous views of San Francisco, hike the 0.7-mile trail network that ascends to Twin Peaks.
+For a breathtaking sunset and to take in gorgeous views of the city skyline, hike the 0.7-mile trail network that ascends to Twin Peaks.
 Located 922 feet above sea level, this 64-acre hilltop park offers 360º scenic vistas of the Bay Area, and it’s a prime location for checking out the San Francisco skyline.

 Perfectly located in downtown San Francisco, Union Square is the perfect place to go for an unscheduled walk in the city.
 The area is well known for its tempting stores and features green spaces where you can take five on a bench to simply watch the city’s action unfold around you.